mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 haskell-language-server and I am sure we can land it in nixpkgs quickly.
-[ghcide 0.2.0 will probably be merged](https://github.com/NixOS/nixpkgs/pull/89447) into [nixpkgs master](https://github.com/NixOS/nixpkgs/pull/89456), while this post is getting released.
+[ghcide 0.2.0 will probably be merged](https://github.com/NixOS/nixpkgs/pull/89447) into [nixpkgs master](https://github.com/NixOS/nixpkgs/pull/89456) around the same time that this post is getting released.

 ### Other Updates